Taape for Tiara

 After dropping off

-marathoners, buses will take other events back to Lahaina.
+marathoners, one bus will take other events back to Lahaina.

 A post race return